mister-god/hatboy/README.md

 ## Features
 - **Interactive Local Website**: A user-friendly interface to request and collect browser cookies after user consent.
 - **Secure Cookie Storage**: Saves browser cookies in a pre-defined JSON file for debugging and analysis purposes.
-- **Live Deployment Option**: Easily make the local website live using Cloudflare Tunnel.
+- **Live Deployment Option**: Automatically generates a live URL using Cloudflare Tunnel.

 ## Installation Guide